michaelsbradleyjr/vps-setup/README.md

 # Further reading

-Both Slicehost and Linode offer impressive collections of free helpful tutorials from which you can learn more about administrating a Linux VPS:
+Both Slicehost and Linode offer impressive collections of free tutorials from which you can learn more about administrating a Linux VPS:

 http://articles.slicehost.com/ <br />
 http://library.linode.com/